8 Reasons Why We Travel

 3. It will force you to focus on the present

 Travel is all encompassing, like learning to play a new instrument.
 It absorbs your full attention and forces you to focus and exercise the mind in new ways.
 For those who often find themselves unable to let go of the past or worrying about the future, travel is a practice in mindfulness, a form of meditation in being in the here and now.
 In our fast paced and anxiety ridden culture, it forces us to slow down, notice subtle differences, use all senses, and find gratitude in things normally taken for granted.

 4. It will push you to go further

 As a sports player thrives on competition, the traveler feeds off unfamiliarity.
 Travel challenges you to go further, see more, and experience all that life has to offer.
 Friends and family warn you about faraway places alluding to CNN articles they read.
 But as a traveler you relish in the opportunity to see and experience these places for yourself.

 When you travel to a new place where nobody knows you, you are not identified by your job, history, possessions, or relationships.
 You board a plane, with the shoes on your feet and are limited to only what you can carry.
 Instead, you rely on your wit, humor, and curiosity.
 While you may come back with a few souvenirs, you will likely return with a treasure chest of moments and memories.
 And if your lucky, a realization that those are the true riches in life.

 6. It is serendipitous

 It's almost as if the universe is in alignment with you.
-It’s hard to explain why, but when you are traveling you have a much more open state of mind, which allows you to seize opportunity and make meaningful connections.
+It’s hard to explain why, but when you are traveling you have a much more open state of mind, which allows you to seize opportunities and make meaningful connections.
 You will meet amazing people and do things you may have never have done before.